latent-to/developer-docs/docs/subnets/subnet-deregistration.md

 When multiple subnets have identical EMA prices:
 1. Select the subnet with the earliest registration timestamp
 2. Implementation: [Tie-breaking logic](https://github.com/opentensor/subtensor/blob/main/pallets/subtensor/src/coinbase/root.rs#L774-781)
-3. Only applies to subnets outside their immunity period
-4. If all subnets are immune, no subnet is selected for deregistration

 ## Token Liquidation